Get insider access

 6.81%

 This TV has decent overall distortion performance.
-There's relatively little distortion in the mid to treble range, which is where most people are likely to notice it.
+There's relatively little distortion in the mid to treble range, where most people will notice it.
 Even at max volume, there's very little total distortion.

 Smart Features